Why September is the best time to visit Crete

 • Transportation expenses, e.g. rental car services

-Especially if you are planning on staying more than a week to explore many parts of the island, September’s lower prices can really make a difference to your budget!
+Especially if you are planning on staying more than a week to explore many parts of the island, September’s lower prices can really make a difference in your budget!

 River meeting the sea at the gorgeous Prevelis beach near Rethymnon